Richard Estes

 Photorealism

 Photorealism (aka superrealism), being an extreme form of realism and entirely representational, was the polar opposite to Abstract Expressionism and Minimalism, the dominant movements of the era, and in fact evolved from Pop Art.
 However, the idea that photography could be used as a basis for an art work, stimulated enormous debate and criticism during the early period of Photorealism, despite the fact that visual devices (including the camera obscura) had been utilized in art since the Renaissance.
+(See Art Photography Glossary.)
 Ever since Stone Age cave paintings, man has tried to recreate what he sees: the camera only makes this process easier.

 Estes continues to paint and live in the US.
-He has exhibited at the Metropolitan Museum of Art, the Solomon Guggenheim and Whitney Museum of American Art.
+He has exhibited at the Metropolitan Museum of Art, the Solomon R Guggenheim Museum and the Whitney Museum of American Art.
 In 1971 he was granted a National Council for the Arts fellowship.
 He has also produced woodcuts and engravings.
 His paintings are represented in many of the best art museums in America, including:

 - Art Institute of Chicago